kofifus/New/README.md

  - You need to remember to return the ctor with the public interface.
 The ctor will not be available after construction ends.

+ - You cannot use shorthand syntax for private methods.

  - This pattern does not work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
 Personally I am trying to avoid inheritance (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)) and use composition.

 ## Example ##